How to Scale With Customer Feedback

 So what is the answer?

 In a Forbes article titled: “11 Founders On How To Best Listen To Customer Feedback,” Dan San, Meural said, “The truth is, everything in your head is a hypothesis that needs to be tested with raw feedback from the market you wish to serve.
 Without that, it may as well be useless.
-You need a system to capture that feedback consistently over time.
+You need a customer feedback system to capture that feedback consistently over time.
 This should be done at least monthly for early-stage startups and quarterly for growing startups….You want customers to talk about the product and point out its flaws and their personal experiences...
 You get to show you care and you can rapidly improve what you're building.
 It's a win-win.”

-You need a system to survey all of your customers.
+You need a customer feedback system to survey all of your customers.
 You need to talk to your customers every day.
 The best way to make this sustainable is to map your customer journey and find trigger points — places in the journey when customers will most likely want to talk to you or times where you want to talk to your customers.
 Then every day, survey the customers who have reached one of your trigger points.

 Be Patient And Pay Attention to Trends